uspki/policies/certificate-policy.md

 ### 1.3.2 Registration Authorities
 This Certificate Policy is focused on promoting automation, improving efficiencies, supporting operational security, and establishing trust in the U.S. Government and the digital services operated by or on behalf of U.S. Federal Government entities.
 The widespread adoption of practices and protocols to support automation in certificate management have been foundational to increases in the deployment of secure protocols for webservices.

+Registration Authority system functions shall be the responsibility of the Certificate Authority.
 While this policy promotes automation for the Certification Authorities, there still exists a need to allow a delegation of responsibility to U.S. Federal Government entities that form part of the U.S. Federal Government enterprise.
-This policy allows for Registration Authorities to be used who may not be affiliated with the same organizational unit that is operating the Certificate Authority.
+This policy allows for persons who may not be affiliated with the same organizational unit that is operating the Certificate Authority to assist in the certificate application process and be designated as Enterprise Registration Authorities.

 A CA MAY designate an Enterprise Registration Authority (RA) to verify certificate requests from the Enterprise RA's affiliated U.S. Federal Government entity.
 The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:

 1. The CA SHALL confirm that the requested Fully-Qualified Domain Name(s) are within the Enterprise RA's verified Domain Namespace(s) as registered in the .GOV (DotGov) and .MIL (DotMil) gTLDs Domain Name Registrars.
-2. The CA SHALL confirm that the requested Fully-Qualified Domain Name(s) are not within any Domain Namespace(s) for any U.S. State, Local, Territorial, Native Sovereign Nations, or any other entities identified as a _Non-Federal Agency_ in the DotGov Domain Name Registrar per United States Code (U.S.C.)
+2. The CA SHOULD confirm that the requested Fully-Qualified Domain Name(s) are not within any Domain Namespace(s) for any U.S. State, Local, Territorial, Native Sovereign Nations, or any other entities identified as a _Non-Federal Agency_ in the DotGov Domain Name Registrar per United States Code (U.S.C.)
 41 CFR Part 102-173.

 The CA SHALL impose these limitations through an agreement with the Authorizing Authority of the Domain Name as defined under United States Code (U.S.C.)
 41 CFR Part 102-173.
-The CA SHALL monitor compliance by the Enterprise RA and institute technical controls, and SHOULD use both audits and alternate analytics based methods such as monitoring of Certificate Transparency Log(s) and services to ensure compliance.
+The CA SHALL monitor compliance by the Enterprise RA and institute technical controls, and SHOULD use both audits and alternate analytics based methods such as monitoring of Certificate Transparency Log(s) and services, to ensure compliance.

 Delegated Third Parties are not allowed under this policy.